 Organist in the Roswell Presbyterian Historic Sanctuary for the 8:15 am Worship service.
 [NIKON Z 6, 28.0-300.0 mm f/3.5-5.6, Mode = Aperture Priority, ISO 2200, 1/200, ƒ/4, (35mm = 28)]

 Today I photographed three different worship services at my church using my Nikon Z6 mirrorless camera.
-I arrived early and knew I had to shoot without a flash, but wanted to see could I shoot with the silent shutter.
+I arrived early and knew I had to shoot without a flash, but I wanted to see if I could shoot with the silent shutter.

 So I switched the camera to silent mode.
 Here are the instructions from the camera manual.

-After setting the camera to silent mode, I took a picture of the plain wall and got banding as you can see here.
+After setting the camera to silent mode, I took a picture of the plain wall and got banding, as you can see.
 So I couldn’t shoot in silent mode.
-But with the Nikon Z6 it is still much quieter than with the DSLR.
+But, the Nikon Z6 is still much quieter than the DSLR.

-I was shooting wide open apertures most of the time.
-I had the Auto ISO set so that I was @ 1/200 for shutter speed.
+I was shooting wide-open apertures most of the time.
+I had the Auto ISO set to @ 1/200 for shutter speed.

-In the historic sanctuary it was pretty dark.
-I was shooting for the most part ISO 2200 in the balcony with the organist.
-There was a flourescent light directly over her that kept the ISO lowest in the room.
-In the pews ISO 22800 in the middle of the room.
-I was able to shoot as low at ISO 8000 by the windows.
+In the historic sanctuary, it was pretty dark.
+For the most part, I was shooting ISO 2200 on the balcony with the organist.
+A fluorescent light directly over her kept the ISO lowest in the room.
+In the pews, ISO 22800 is in the middle of the room.
+I was able to shoot as low as ISO 8000 by the windows.

-I was still at ISO 51200 but at ƒ/1.8 I could have shutter speed of 1/125 when photographing the people in the congregation.
+I was still at ISO 51200, but at ƒ/1.8, I could have a shutter speed of 1/125 when photographing the people in the congregation.

-There was just no way to photograph people in a dark room like this with a zoom lens.
-I needed the fastest prime lenses I owned.
+There was no way to photograph people in a dark room like this with a zoom lens.
+So I needed the fastest prime lenses I owned.

 The last service was in the brightest room.
-I was able to pull out that 28-300mm and zoom in and capture these two friends enjoying worship together.
-I love my Nikon Z6, because it lets me focus on moments and the people.
-I did have to think and be sure I had the right lens on the camera, but the technology let me capture the moments that will help my church show they are a place where people can be themselves and feel welcomed and able to bring anyone they know to worship with them.
+I could pull out that 28-300mm, zoom in, and capture these two friends enjoying worship together.
+I love my Nikon Z6 because it lets me focus on moments and people.
+I had to think and be sure I had the right lens on the camera, but the technology let me capture the moments that will help my church show they are a place where people can be themselves and feel welcomed and bring anyone they know to worship with them.